ortizmark/my-website/README.md

 update readme

-You are the big dog
+You are the big dog and a doggie dog